Evgenk2020/puzzle15v2/README.md

 ```

-3. Build the Project with .rpm setup package for Fedora/CentOS Stream by default.
+3. Build the Project with .rpm setup package for Fedora/CentOS Stream by default

 ```SH